khowling/e2e-tls-java-aks/README.md

 The following instructions will walk you though

 1. Creating the AKS Cluster with ACR (Azure Container Registry), AGIC addon (Application Gateway Ingress Controller), CSI Secret addon, AKV (Azure KeyVault), cert-manager for frontend certificate generation & external-dns for public DNS.
-2. Generating a Self-signed backend certificate & uploading into a Kubernetes secret
+2. Generating a Self-signed backend certificate
-3. Compiling and running the App locally
+3. Compile and running the App locally
 4. Deploying the app to AKS

 ## Provisioning a cluster